USUA logo

 Applicants must pass a knowledge test, and a practical exam, in accordance with 61.307.

-Additional privileges (airspace, sets of aircraft, etc) are obtained as additional logbook endorsements.
+Additional privileges (airspace, speed) are obtained as additional logbook endorsements.

 How Do I Become A Sport Pilot CFI?